gax1985/NSCC/NSCC/Network Security/Oct. 6th - Network Security.md

 If a message is sent from VLAN 20 to VLAN 3 :

-1. Messafe gets encapsulated before hitting the Trunk Port on Switch 1, saying it is from VLAN 20 (Switches keep track of which IP is on which port)
+1. Message gets encapsulated before hitting the Trunk Port on Switch 1, saying it is from VLAN 20 (Switches keep track of which IP is on which port)

  (switchport mode trunk)